santoshjpawar/concourse-email-notification/README.md

   directory with lines `PROJECT_NAME=My-Project` and `STATUS=Success`.
 So the resultant email will have lines as `Project - My-Project` and `Status - Success`.
 * `email_body` (optional) - Email body in HTML format.
-There can be placeholders which will be replaced by the values in output file *replacements* as explained below.
+There can be placeholders which will be replaced by the values in output file *replacements* as explained above.
 If not set, resource will send email with default message.

-**Note:** When multiple email addresses are provided in `default_recipient` param or in the `author` file, email will be sent with first email address in *To* field and all other in addresses in *Bcc* field.
+**Note:** When multiple email addresses are provided in `default_recipient` param or in the `author` file, email will be sent with first email address as *To* and all email addresses as *Bcc*.

 ### Sample pipeline
 Check an example pipeline from `sample-pipeline` directory.